fenriques/AstroDom/README.md

 # AstroDom
-Astro(nomy) Dom(ine) is a catalogue for deep sky images.
+Astro(nomy) Dom(ine) is a catalogue tool for deep sky images.
 It scans the directories where images (FITS format only) are stored and reads information from FITS headers.
 Additional parameter like FWHM, Eccentricity, Noise can be added from Pixinsight CSV exports.
 The catalogue can be used to keep track of your imaging sessions and to benchmark your images.